Date Because You’re Called (Dating 101)

 And years later we’re in our dream home with the white picket fence; trapped inside a lifeless marriage.
 And that’s why we have divorce.
 (See the connection now?)

-Marriage isn’t something to be afraid of or avoided.
-It’s not something to be slid into or settled for.
-It’s not something to be fantasized about or idolized.
+Marriage isn’t something to fear or avoid.
+It’s not something to fantasize about or idolized.
+It’s not something to slide into or settled for.
+It’s an awesome calling to prepare for.

 But in our culture we figure it out as we go along.